- Small classes so you get the most out of every class

-- Diverse classes to fit every fitness and experience level
+- Diverse yoga levels to fit every fitness and experience level

-- Classes can be claimed on your health fund
+- Classes can be claimed on most health funds

 - Join a unique yoga community